-But our software systems didn’t always accomplished the results we desired, and our clients were always satisfied – let alone delighted.
+But our software systems didn’t always accomplish the results we desired, and our clients were rarely satisfied – let alone delighted.
 Our path to what we thought was success was trying to predict everything up front, then slowly building the system.
 We wouldn’t release a product until everything was complete.

 In the meantime, I was pursuing several personal projects, one of which turned into Tourneytopia, a system designed for custom bracketology contests.
 With Tourneytopia, however, we implemented an entirely different process.
 We figured out how to start by building the least amount possible but enough that it would work and start to make money.
 Was it perfect?
 No. Was it exactly what we envisioned for the platform?
 Not even close.

 Yet, we were able to launch something and begin testing, receiving user feedback, and identifying plans for improvement.
 Almost every day, and sometimes multiple times a day, we incrementally added additional features, as the product evolved.
 Today, Tourneytopia is in its 15th year of operation and was recently used by Microsoft for a sales contest.

 Eventually, I had an epiphany.
 Why was I operating one way for clients and a completely different, entirely more efficient way for my personal projects?

 I realized we weren’t as afraid to fail when we were bootstrapping from our kitchen table.
 We certainly had a vision, but we were able to select the pieces we had the most chance of being successful with and incrementally build systems that produced value.
 We didn’t have everything ready at launch, but we were able to delight our customers much sooner this way.

 We realized this was a radically different way of operating in the early 2000’s.